CitrineNull/Pivot-Lab/walkthrough.md

 ```

 Now we have a basic shell running as the `boba_fett`.
-Same as last time, you can upgrade this shell to a Meterpreter session with `sessions -i -1`.
+Same as last time, you can upgrade this shell to a Meterpreter session with `sessions -u -1`.

 ## Setting up a route